-Fibrex windows have been shown to be 3 times stronger than virgin vinyl but less than poltruded fiberglass.
+- Fibrex windows have been shown to be 3 times stronger than virgin vinyl but less than pultruded fiberglass.

-The greatest advantage lies in its superior thermal insulation properties that help reduce heating and cooling costs.
-It reduces VOC emissions since there are no wood preservative treatment or painting used.
-Using multiple air chambers in the frame construction process adds to its thermal abilities to make it’s the most energy efficient among any other replacement window framing materials.
+- The greatest advantage lies in its superior thermal insulation properties that help reduce heating and cooling costs.
+It reduces VOC emissions since there is no wood preservative treatment or paints used.
+Using multiple air chambers in the frame construction process adds to its thermal abilities to make it’s the most energy-efficient among any other replacement window framing materials.

 Just like fiberglass, Fibrex composite frames are maintenance-free.
 Unlike wood frames, Fibrex windows won’t leak, rot or absorb moisture like wood does and won’t sag like most vinyl over time.
 It also resists decay and fungal growth to ensure a longer lifetime and is warranted not to peel, pit, corrode, flake or blister.

 Fibrex windows come in all the standard and special window types such as pictures, sliders, bays and bows, double or single hung, 3-lite configurations, and can include matching and removable decorative grills.
 But all these are available only from one store.

 Andersen has set up “Renewal by Andersen” as a division of Andersen specializing in marketing a line of Fibrex windows while the main Anderson company concentrates on its main wood frame window portfolio.
 Every Fibrex window gets installed and warranted by factory-trained and certified installers from the Renewal by Andersen affiliate stores.

 Unfortunately, not all cities have Renewal by Andersen stores and each store covers only a certain radius around it.
 While the main Anderson Company has over 3000 dealers nationwide as of 2006, the Fibrex line won’t be sold through them.
 Neither can the Fibrex line be purchased by independent contractors.
 Though this policy may be expected to change to cover wider distribution.